soundpress/RulesOfNYC/docs/c16/index.rst

       (i) Code compliance timetable for buildings in which all residential units are as of right.
 The owner of an IMD that contains only residential units in which residential use is permitted as of right under the Zoning Resolution shall have filed an alteration application by March 21, 1983.

       (ii) Buildings with 3 or more as of right units and additional units eligible for grandfathering.
-The owner of an IMD that, on December 1, 1981, contained 3 or more residential units as of right and 1 or more units eligible for coverage by use of one of the grandfathering procedures set forth in subsection 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii) of these Loft Board regulations:
+The owner of an IMD that, on December 1, 1981, contained 3 or more residential units as of right and 1 or more units eligible for coverage by use of one of the grandfathering procedures set forth in subsection 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii):

          (A) Shall have filed an alteration application for all covered as of right residential units by March 21, 1983, and

          (B) Following the grandfathering approval of any additional residential units, the owner shall amend the existing alteration application to reflect approval of the grandfathering application for the additional unit or units within a month from such approval or within a month of the effective date of these regulations, whichever is later.

       (iii) Buildings with fewer than 3 as of right units and additional units eligible for grandfathering.
-The owner of an IMD that, on December 1, 1981, contained fewer than three residential units as of right and 1 or more units eligible for coverage by use of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii) of these Loft Board regulations:
+The owner of an IMD that, on December 1, 1981, contained fewer than three residential units as of right and 1 or more units eligible for coverage by use of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii):

          (A) Shall file an alteration application for all covered residential units within 9 months after approval of the grandfathering application of the unit that becomes the third covered residential unit, and